SPX FLOW is the World’s Largest Mixing Manufacturer

-Liquid-solid mixing often requires the deconstruction of agglomerated solids, by suspending particles in the mixture then destabilizing bulks of solid material.
-An example of this process occurs in the mixing of concrete, where solutes, cement and sand, are mixed with the solvent and water to create a malleable yet self-hardening product.
+Liquid-Solid mixing often requires the deconstruction of agglomerated solids by suspending particles in the mixture before destabilizing bulks of solid material.
+An example of this process occurs in the mixing of concrete, where solutes, cement and sand, are mixed with solvent and water to create a malleable and self-hardening product.

-The mixing of liquids and gases, or liquids to gasses is typically seeking a transfer of mass.
-The blending of gasses and liquids like the integration of oxygen into a liquid often benefits from extending the amount of the contact time the gas has with the liquid.
-Especially if the gas is costly, an intently designed process could reduce input cost and minimize waste.
-For example, the introducing gas into the mixture to maximize the exposure between the two, can minimize the gas needed to achieve the desired solution.
+The mixing of liquids and gases, or liquids-to-gasses, typically seeks a transfer of mass.
+The blending of gases and liquids, such as the integration of oxygen into a liquid, often benefits from extending the amount of contact time the gas has with the liquid.
+And because gases are often costly, an efficiently designed process could reduce input costs and minimize waste.

-Multiphase mixing is a term used to describe a single process that combines solids, liquids and gasses.
-Often occurring as a catalytic chemical process, like fermentation, where solid microbes and gasses must be dispersed through a liquid.
-SPX FLOW application engineers can design custom industrial mixing processes based on the solution and properties of its multiphased reaction.
-The unique properties of the chemical reaction could need a mixer designed for solid suspension or a range of other factors.
+Multiphase mixing is a term used to describe a single process that combines solids, liquids and gases.
+Often occurring as a catalytic chemical process, such as fermentation, solid microbes and gases must be dispersed through a liquid.
+SPX FLOW application engineers design custom industrial mixing processes based on the solution and properties of its multiphased reaction.

-Batch and continuous refer to the way the industrial mixer functions within the overarching process.
-Batch refers to the processing of “batches” or quantities of a solution at a time, then introducing a new “batch” after mixing the last.
+Batch and continuous mixing refers to the way the industrial mixer functions within the overarching process.
+Batch refers to the processing of “batches,” or quantities of a solution at a time, then introducing a new “batch” after mixing the last.
 Continuous is a mixing process that is constantly blending a solution.
 SPX FLOW designs both continuous and batch mixing solutions customized for the needs of each customer.

 The need for an optimized mixing and blending process is leading the industry to a heightened level of detailed digital controls.
 Installed into the mixer at critical points, controls are used to monitor the performance of the mixer during operation.

-Paddle mixers, similar to ribbon mixers, blend through a configuration of protruding blades on an axis.
-Can be used in dry mixing, wet mixing, slurry mixing, and high-velocity applications, due to the variability of the mixing blades themselves.
+Impeller agitators, similar to ribbon mixers, blend through a configuration of protruding blades on an axis.
+Can be used in wet mixing, slurry mixing, and high-velocity applications, due to the variability of the mixing blades themselves.
 SPX FLOW application engineers can optimize a paddle mixer to a client’s mixing needs to fit their processes.